NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

 ## Montage

+The following steps are executed in bash of our docker container.

 ### Setup and model training
 * Step 1, go to the root directory of Montage.
 In our docker container, this would be: